konmavrakis/starter-gulpfile/README.md

   * change name, description and repository from ``package.json`` to your projects' info
   * run ``npm install``
   * change ``jsFiles``, ``jsDest``, ``stylesFiles``, ``stylesDest``, ``appURL`` to your apps' JS & CSS directories in ``gulpfile.js``
+  * change the source of your images folder in ``gulpfile.js`` in line 45 (watch out not to break the regex to match all image extensions)

 ## Running Gulp tasks